mpilone/hazelcastmq/README.md

 * Send and receive from queues, topics, and temporary queues
 * Transactional message sending
 * Text message type
+* Message expiration (in the consumer only)
+* Connection start/stop suspended consumer delivery

 ### Not Implemented Yet
-* Message expiration
 * Byte, Object or Stream message types
 * Persistence selection per message
 * Queue or topic browsing
-* Connection start/stop behavior
 * Probably 100 other things I've missed

 ### Not Going to Work Any Time Soon